 Vessel: This desktop client is compatible with macOS, Windows and Linux and has everything you need when storing STEEM on your pc or laptop.

 ESteem: If you’re looking for a mobile app, then look no further than ESteem.
 It works on both iOS and Android and is one of the easier to use STEEM wallet apps we looked at.

 Step 2.
 Find a STEEM exchange

-If you don’t have the time or energy to produce content for the Steem platform, there’s a handy shortcut to owning STEEM – simply visit an exchange and buy it.
-There are quite a few exchanges out there, so we’ve listed some of the more popular ones:
+If you don’t have the time or energy to produce content for the Steem platform, there’s a handy shortcut to owning STEEM – simply visit an exchange and buy STEEM.
+There are quite a few STEEM exchanges out there, so we’ve listed some of the more popular ones:

-HitBTC: This European exchange has been around since 2013, so you can rest assured it’s a secure place to pick up your STEEM.
+- HitBTC: This European exchange has been around since 2013, so you can rest assured it’s a secure place to buy STEEM.

 Step 3.
 Withdraw your STEEM

 When you’ve decided on an exchange and acquired your STEEM, it’s a good idea to withdraw it and keep it in your wallet where it will be more secure.

 How to trade STEEM – step-by-step guide